 We are supported by our audience.
 When you purchase through links on our site, we may earn an affiliate commission, at no extra cost for you.
 Learn more.
-Last update on 30th March 2023 / Images from Amazon Product Advertising API
+Last update on 25th September 2023 / Images from Amazon Product Advertising API.

 Ride into the open road with your favorite tunes blasting through the speakers on your motorcycle.
 There’s no better way to drive for miles and miles than with your favorite tunes pumping through a pair of quality motorcycle speakers.

 After testing, we looked at consumer reviews, and, in future reviews, we’ll also look at consumer comments and ratings for a final rating.
 Here are our picks for the best motorcycle speakers of 2022:

 BOSS Audio Systems MCBK420B Bluetooth Motorcycle Speaker Setup

 The MCBK420B from BOSS Audio Systems is an excellent motorcycle Bluetooth speaker system.
 It’s compact, powerful, and weatherproof, and can be mounted just about anywhere on your motorcycle.
 Its sound is fantastic, and it includes a great warranty.

 The MCBK420B is an impressive little system, with a decent choice of connectivity, power, and sound quality.
 At less than $150, it’s less expensive than most other amplifiers, but it offers the same playback compatibility and the same weather-resistance.

 The MCBK420B has excellent bass, and the relatively small speakers are also surprisingly loud.